Guides

 Six habits of highly effective company directors

 Non-executive directors are on the board to support the executive team in its leadership of the company and to monitor and control their performance and conduct.
-To be an effective non-exec you should consider adopting these six working habits:

-1: At all times uphold the highest ethical standards of integrity and probity
+1: At all times uphold the highest ethical standards of integrity and probity.

-2: Support executives in their leadership of the business while monitoring their conduct
+2: Support executives in their leadership of the business while monitoring their conduct.

-3: Question intelligently, debate constructively, challenge rigorously, and decide dispassionately
+3: Question intelligently, debate constructively, challenge rigorously, and decide dispassionately.

-4: Gain the trust and respect of other board members
+4: Gain the trust and respect of other board members.

 5: Listen sensitively to the views of others, inside and outside the board.